-Sarah Shea Starr (Children’s Education Coordinator) – Sarah has worked for the last thirteen years as a member of the White Oak Farm Children’s Education Staff.
+Sarah Shea Starr (Children’s Education Coordinator) – Sarah has worked for the last sixteen years as a member of the White Oak Farm Children’s Education Staff.
 She served as Education Coordinator from 2008-2010 and again starting in 2020.
-She has led groups of children from age three to eighteen in school visits, adventure school and farm camps.
+She has led groups of children from age three to eighteen in school visits, local school gardens, adventure school and farm camps.
 Before working at White Oak, Sarah had extensive experience with children’s education ranging from preschool instruction to environmental education outreach.
-She specializes in gourmet cooking with organic home-grown ingredients, taking care of the farm’s sheep and goats, and teaching hand-crafts and nature-based arts, including work with wool, willow baskets, and textiles.
+She specializes in gourmet cooking with organic home-grown ingredients, taking care of the farm’s chickens and goats, and teaching hand-crafts and nature-based arts, including work with wool, willow baskets, and textiles.
 Sarah graduated from the University of Colorado, Boulder in 1998 with a degree in Environmental Studies.

 Darien Aubinoe (Garden Educator) – Darien leads White Oak’s in-school garden programs around the community.
 She has been working in Nature Education since 2017.
 After graduating from Evergreen State College she has worked in schools across Oregon, California and Maryland.
 In her free time she enjoys crafting, foraging, dancing and making music.
 She is excited to bring her passion for plants and nature connection into the gardens of the children of the Applegate Valley.